 New Credit Classes and Methodologies

-All new Credit Classes and Methodologies must go through an Expert Peer Review and Public Comment process, as outlined in the Regen Registry handbook, prior to approval on the Regen Registry.
-The requirements for Expert Peer Review and Public Comment are outlined in the Regen Registry Handbook.
+All new Credit Classes and Methodologies must go through an Expert Peer Review and Public Comment process The requirements for Expert Peer Review and Public Comment are outlined in the Regen Registry Handbook.

-Regen Registry may grandfather new Methodologies or Credit Classes into the Regen Registry Program from another Registry if the applicant submitting the Methodology or Credit Class can demonstrate the Methodology has gone through a process of similar merit to the one above.
+Regen Registry may grandfather in new Methodologies or Credit Classes into the Regen Registry Methodology Library from another Registry if the applicant submitting the Methodology or Credit Class can demonstrate the Methodology has gone through a process of similar merit to the one above.

 Regen Registry must document the entire Credit Class or Methodology approval process for Expert Peer Review or Public Comment including submitted versions, responses of reviewers, comments and responses of the Methodology or Credit Designer, and corresponding changes made to each version Credit Class or Methodology at each stage.